bmnepali/You-Dont-Know-JS/README.md

 # You Don't Know JS (book series)

 This is a series of books diving deep into the core mechanisms of the JavaScript language.
 The first edition of the series is now complete.
+It is written by Kyle Simpson and published in source code in his [github repo](https://github.com/getify/You-Dont-Know-JS).
+As I wanted to read it on the go, I added some scripts to create `ePub` books from it.

 <a href="http://www.ebooks.com/1993212/you-don-t-know-js-up-going/simpson-kyle/"><img src="up %26 going/cover.jpg" width="75"></a>&nbsp;
 <a href="http://www.ebooks.com/1647631/you-don-t-know-js-scope-closures/simpson-kyle/"><img src="scope %26 closures/cover.jpg" width="75"></a>&nbsp;